mongodb/specifications/source/ocsp-support/tests/README.rst

 1. Create a MongoClient with ``tlsInsecure=true``.

-2. Enable certificate revocation checking on the MongoClient
+2. Enable certificate revocation checking on the MongoClient.

 3. Ensure that an error is thrown noting that revocation checking cannot be used in combination with ``tlsInsecure=true``.